 Avery Fisher Career Grants

-2014-03-18.
-NEC-trained musicians swept the 2014 Avery Fisher Career Grants in the 40th Anniversary of the program.
-Violist Dimitri Murrath ’08 A.D. and Pianist Charlie Albright ’11 A..
-Harvard ’12 MM NEC took two of the three awards.
+2014-03-18 NEC-trained musicians swept the 2014 Avery Fisher Career Grants in the 40th Anniversary of the program.
+Violist Dimitri Murrath ’08 A.D. of the NEC faculty and pianist Charlie Albright ’11 A.B.
+Harvard, ’12 M.M.
+NEC took two of the three awards.
 Two Prep School alumni, violinist Andrew Bulbrook and violist Jonathan Moerschel, were winners of the third award as members of Calder Quartet.

 2014-02-14 Violinist Clayton Penrose-Whitmore ’15, student of Nicholas Kitchen, was named second place Laureate in the senior division of the Sphinx Competition.